AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 ================

 Aviatrix is a cloud native networking company.
-Unlike any other networking vendors, our software understands the cloud provider's native construct and leverages them to provide you turn key solutions.
+Unlike any other networking vendors, our software understands the cloud provider's native construct.
+This allows us to program the native constructs and integrate them into our software to provide you turn key solutions.

 |aviatrix_backbone|